pranit811/spoken-english-to-written-english/README.md

 Import "stow" using the command:

-from conversion import stow // stow.convert_sp_to_wr()
+from final import stow //
+stow.convert_sp_to_wr()